VIALabs-io/quickstart-nft/README.md

 cp .env.example .env
 ```

-Make sure your private key is correct in the .env file and has testnet tokens for both networks.

 ## Step 2: Deploy Your NFT

 ```bash
 node scripts/deploy.js
 ```

-The MyNFT contract is deployed to all configured networks, an initial NFT is minted on each network, and cross-chain messaging is configured automatically.

 ## Step 3: Bridge NFTs Between Networks